Best Of16 min read

 • Incredibly powerful for structured data and workflows

-• Beautiful interface that makes databases approachable
+• Beautiful interface that makes databases feel approachable

 • Form view is perfect for client intake